eborchardt/MqttMarquee/README.md

 Uses an ESP32 to pull text from an MQTT broker and then scrolls the text across an SSD1306 OLED display.

 The code is a bit of a mess, but it works.
-I'll work on cleaning it up later, but it is based off of the two Adafruit libraries, Adafruit_MQTT_Client and Adafruit_SSD1306.
+I'll work on cleaning it up later, but it is based off of the two Adafruit libraries, Adafruit_MQTT_Library and Adafruit_SSD1306.
 I had to use the second core on the ESP32 in order to get smooth scrolling, but it can also be done with a while loop on a single core.
 It just doesn't look as pretty.